Welcome to the Integrated Optics Group!

 Tayelolu Oyemakinwa – Athermal silicon photonics

-Benjamin Asamoah – Nanoparticles in glass matrices CV
+Benjamin Asamoah – Nanoparticles in glass matrices

 Sara Peltola - Sara is the business manager in the ChemiReader project.